tejlibre/ActionFPS-Book/glossary.md

+## Achievement

+An award given to a player for reaching a target, such as playing 100 hours.

+## Authentication

+The part of system that helps identify players by their ID.

 ## Capture the Flag

 A Game mode where a a player scores for a team by bringing back the enemy's flag to his own base.

+## Challonge

+A platform for creating and managing Tournaments.

+ActionFPS Clanwars get automatically attached to Challonge when a Tournament is open.

 ## Clan

 A group of players who play together.

-## CTF

-See **Capture The Flag.**

 ## Clanwar

 Two or three games played in sequence between two clans on one server.
 Third game is usually a tie-breaker.

+## CTF

+See **Capture The Flag.**

+## Drakas

+The main developer of ActionFPS Portal.

 ## Game